-Our initial period of practical experimentation commenced in December 2013 and started in a state of exchange, often leading each other in activities that involved movement and writing and that drew from our past, individual experiences.
-In this first phase of 'exchange,' we used improvisation as the primary mode of working, as it drew on both of our prior experiences (i.e. Roth's Five Rhythms, Contact Improvisation).
-Improvisational activity would often involve a combination of writing or mark making, speaking and moving within a given score or activity.
+Rhythms, Contact Improvisation).
+Improvisational activity would often involve a combination of writing or mark-making, speaking and moving within a given score or activity.
 Work was sporadic, but occurred in half-day or full-day studio sessions to allow time for fuller embodiment to develop within our improvisational activity.
 In September 2014, the work shifted in three ways.
 First, we set aside a six-day period in which to work intensively, securing a room in which we could write, draw or mark-make on the walls and floors.
 We also shifted from a focus on improvised material to set material - set movement and set text - which allowed us to experiment more with the possibilities of re-ordering, solo composition or improvisation around common material.
 This shifted the nature of the work from 'exchange' to 'experimentation', as most of the tasks we devised were new and untested, rather than drawn from past experience.
-As this experimentation allowed physical mark-making to happen, the room became an artefact of the ongoing experimentation, documenting the activity through visible accumulation.
-In this 'experimentation' phase, we developed three main areas of technique which allowed us to experiment with the dynamics of movement, time, force, space and intention/directionality in various ways as follows:
+As this experimentation allowed physical markmaking to happen, the room became an artefact of the ongoing experimentation, documenting the activity through visible accumulation.
+In this 'experimentation' phase, we developed three main areas of technique that allowed us to experiment with the dynamics of movement, time, force, space and intention/directionality in various ways as follows:

-- i. improvised movement and verbalisation responding to pre-composed fragments of poetic text; - ii. experimentation with textual mark-making as a movement performance using co-composed poetic material;

-iii. generating choreographed movement phrases within memorised and verbalised co-composed poetic text in performance
+- improvised movement and verbalization responding to pre-composed fragments of poetic text - experimentation with textual mark-making as a movement performance using co-composed poetic material - generating choreographed movement phrases within memorized and verbalized co-composed poetic text in performance

 An important source of material in our experimentation was a deck of 57 cards devised by Scott for use as material in improvisation.
-The deck was inspired by Jackson Mac Low's aforementioned 'Nuclei for Simone Forti' - a deck of 56 cards composed for Forti in 1961 with 'groups of words and action phrases around which dancers build spontaneous improvisations' (Mac Low 1979: viii).
+The deck was inspired by Jackson Mac Low's aforementioned 'Nuclei for Simone Forti' - a deck of 56 cards composed for Forti in 1961 with 'groups of words and action phrases around which dancers build spontaneous improvisations' (Mac Low [1964] 1979: viii).

 The third technique generated some of the most interesting material, as we began to perceive a 'more than the sum of its parts' quality that was no longer simply poetry AND dance; or dance WITH poetry.
-Firstly, Sarie devised choreographed material in response to a selection of 11 cards from the deck.
-When designing a set choreographic phrase to work with, the movement was kept relatively simple and moved away from highly recognisable dance vocabulary.
+First, Sarie devised choreographed material in response to a selection of eleven cards from the deck.
+When designing a set choreographic phrase to work with, the movement was kept relatively simple and moved away from highly recognizable dance vocabulary.
 As it was taught, more focus was given to the drive of the action (i.e. 'reach forward and then allow yourself to fall') and the mechanics to enable it rather than physical detail or aesthetic quality.
 As a result, we held a common physical phrase, but one which was performed with differences in nuance and delivery by each person.